Deepender25/Readme-Architect-AI/README.md

-# AutoDoc AI - Next.js Version
+# AutoDoc AI

-A modern Next.js application for generating professional README files using AI, featuring the beautiful UI from the `rd` folder integrated with the powerful README generation logic from the main project.
+A modern Next.js application for generating professional README files using AI, featuring a beautiful UI with powerful README generation capabilities.

 ## 🚀 Features